mingfang/terraform-provider-k8s/site/k8s_apps_v1_stateful_set/README.md

 1. The owning GID will be the FSGroup 2.
 The setgid bit is set (new files created in the volume will be owned by FSGroup) 3.
 The permission bits are OR'd with rw-rw----

 If unset, the Kubelet will not modify the ownership and permissions of any volume.
+#### fsgroup_change_policy

+######  TypeString

+fsGroupChangePolicy defines behavior of changing ownership and permission of the volume before being exposed inside Pod.
+This field will only apply to volume types which support fsGroup based ownership(and permissions).
+It will have no effect on ephemeral volume types such as: secret, configmaps and emptydir.
+Valid values are "OnRootMismatch" and "Always".
+If not specified defaults to "Always".
 #### run_asgroup

 ######  TypeInt